indygreg/PyOxidizer/docs/packaging.rst

 .. note::

-   If you have built a Rust project before, the output from building a PyOxidizer application may look familiar to you.
+   If you have built a Rust project before, the output from building a ``PyOxidizer`` application may look familiar to you.
 That's because under the hood Cargo - Rust's package manager and build system - is doing a lot of the work to build the application.
-If you are familiar with Rust development, feel free to use ``cargo build`` and ``cargo run`` directly.
-However, Rust's build system is only responsible for some functionality.
-Most notable, all the post-build *packaging* steps such as copying binaries to the ``build/apps`` directory is not performed by the Rust build system, so built applications may be incomplete.
+If you are familiar with Rust development, you can use ``cargo build`` and ``cargo run`` directly.
+However, Rust's build system is only responsible for build binaries and some of the higher-level functionality from ``PyOxidizer``'s configuration files (such as application packaging) will likely not be performed unless tweaks are made to the Rust project's ``build.rs``.

 Now that we've got a new project, let's customize it to do something useful.